Three Orphan Kittens: Home media

 In 1993, it appeared in a compilation videocassette of Award-winning Disney shorts entitled How the Best Was Won.
 It has also been found on VHS tapes of Dumbo, along with Father Noah's Ark and The Practical Pig.

-The short was released on December 19, 2006 on Walt Disney Treasures: More Silly Symphonies, Volume Two.
+The short was released on December 19, 2006, on Walt Disney Treasures: More Silly Symphonies, Volume Two.

 Censorship

 The original version of Three Orphan Kittens contains a scene in which the black kitten encounters a doll that, when flipped by the kitten, becomes a stereotypical African-American girl, which shouts "Mammy!" (a recycled voice clip from Santa's Workshop).
 In the 1950s and 1960s, when Disney began editing their cartoons before they were broadcast on television, the scene was removed from the film.
-The film appeared uncensored, first on the VHS release of Dumbo, then on 2006 DVD More Silly Symphonies, where it was placed in a section entitled "From the Vault" along with other cartoons featuring stereotypes, which was prefaced with an introduction by Leonard Maltin.
+The film appears uncensored on the 2006 DVD More Silly Symphonies, where it is placed in a section entitled "From the Vault" along with other cartoons featuring stereotypes, which is prefaced with an introduction by Leonard Maltin.